 The primary mission of the USC Upstate psychology program is to provide a quality baccalaureate education in the basic areas of psychology to the Upstate of South Carolina.
 The psychology curriculum is designed to meet the educational needs of students who are diverse in background, race, ethnicity, age, educational experience and career goals.
 Psychology is one of the largest majors on campus.
 Since 1976, 1,742 students have graduated from USC Upstate with a degree in psychology.

-The Psychology Department at USC Upstate occupies part of the College of Arts and Sciences building.
+The Psychology Department at USC Upstate occupies part of the College of Arts, Humanities, and Social Sciences building.
 We offer a BS and a BA in psychology, a minor in psychology, a minor in Child Advocacy Studies and a post-baccalaureate certificate in Child Advocacy Studies.
 The psychology faculty conduct research on a wide range of topics within psychology, publish in top journals and present at national and international conferences.

 Our program is very student oriented.
 Each student is assigned their own advisor to help guide them through their college career and for life beyond USC Upstate.
 Small classes, independent study, internships and the distinction program provide opportunities for students to work closely with faculty, preparing them to move into the work force or to on to graduate study.
 The Psychology Club and Psi Chi, the national honor society of psychology, offer two other means for students to engage with faculty and with each other.